anoopkhandelwal/jackpot-service/README.md

     java -jar target/jackpot-service-0.0.1-SNAPSHOT.jar
     ```

-    The application will start on `http://localhost:8080`.
+    The application will start on `http://localhost:8080`

 ## How to Use the API

 API tools like cURL, Postman to interact with the API endpoints.

-The mock Kafka consumer will periodically generate and process bets automatically (every 5 seconds) to demonstrate the contribution logic.

 ### 1. Publish a Bet (POST `/api/bets`)